gjanee/data-rescue/README.md

         -   N.B.: If using `curl` commands, ignore the Content-Type header given in the examples and use the default instead (multipart/form-data).
     -   [`dataone` R package](https://github.com/DataONEorg/rdataone), which is what the scripts in this repository use.
     -   Authentication
         -   In the DataONE UI, under My profile \> Settings \> Authentication Token, obtain either a bare token (for `curl`) or a bare token wrapped in an R code snippet.
-Note that tokens don't last long.
+Note that tokens don't last long, on the order of a day.
         -   `curl -H "Authentication: Bearer $TOKEN"`
         -   For R, (re)place the code snippet in the `TOKENS` file in this repository, which is loaded by `.Rprofile`.
+Note that the KNB sandbox and production nodes use different tokens with different names (`dataone_test_token` vs `dataone_token`).
+Both can be stored in `TOKENS`.

 ## Metadata